kgrewee/roobie/docs/README.md

 Reducing custom code results in less code that needs to be maintained.

 **Increase development speed**<br>
-Start your project from a template with multiple themes and toolkit, not a blank project.
+Start your project from a template with toolkit and multiple themes.

 **Reduce code cleanup**<br>
 When HTML content gets deleted, you don't have to clean up the CSS and JS.